sarahnp7/aws-intermediate/labs/1-hello-world-aws-cli.md

 ## 5. Launch instances

 Navigate to the folder in which you have user data saved in file (e.g., httpd-hello-user-data.sh).
-Now you can launch an instance (or two) using user data and security group you created.
+Now you can launch an instance (or two) using user data and the security group you created.
 The user data will be fed from a file using `file://` syntax.
-You can fetch user data from internet using http as well.
+You can fetch user data from the internet using http as well.

 ```
 aws ec2 run-instances --image-id ami-7a85a01a \